 Tom's expert tip: Visitors should note that the northernmost end of the beach is frequented by clothing-optional sunbathers.

 Famous, central views of San Francisco.
 Worth the drive or hike up.
-If you're the kind of traveler who likes an overview of the city you're visiting, hiking or driving up to Twin Peaks is a great way to start off your trip.
+If you're the kind of traveler who likes an overview of the city you're visiting, hiking or driving up to Twin Peaks is a great way to start your trip.
 And if you're the kind of romantic who loves to snuggle with a loved one while watching the lights of a big city twinkle below, then that's just as good a reason to visit Twin Peaks.
-Besides the great views, their are many trails on top of the Peak, and the charming neighborhood of Cole and Carl is a short drive down the hill, a great spot for an after-hike drink.
+Besides the great views, there are many trails on top of the Peak, and the charming neighborhood of Cole and Carl is a short drive down the hill, a great spot for an after-hike drink.

 Recommended for Romantic Things to Do because: Twin Peaks offers the best view of downtown San Francisco, a romantic view at night.

 Tom's expert tip: If you can make time for a hike, walk to Twin Peaks to avoid the car traffic.

 We're starting off this list with the Ferry Building because, whether by boat, car, bus, trolley or foot, all points lead from the San Francisco Ferry Building.
 Whether you want to hike the hills of North Beach, push through the bustle of Chinatown, peruse gift shops on Nob Hill, or walk the Embarcadero all the way to Fisherman's Wharf, it's hard to find a better place to start than the Ferry Building.
 And it's not just a starting point, the Ferry Building has been redesigned to include some wonderful artisan shops, perfect spots for grabbing that something special to bring back home.

 Recommended for Romantic Things to Do because: Walking through the Ferry Building and sampling their eclectic mix of fine food is a sensual and romantic date.